kxue43/dot-files/MacPorts-README.md

 ## Install Java, Maven and Gradle

-We install them manually to avoid the Oracle OpenJDK that comes from `brew install ...`.
+Don't install the Oracle OpenJDK.

 First google "Amazon Corretto" and install an LTS version (8, 11, 17 or 21).